arthurcgusmao/projectiny/README.md

 # projectiny.el

-This package provides very basic functionalities for bookmarking and searching in projects.
-Its goals are minimalism and use of Emacs' built-in libraries such as `project.el`.
+This package provides basic functionalities for creating a list of known projects and quickly opening files in them.
+Its goals are minimalism, modularity, and the use of Emacs' built-in libraries (`project.el`).

 ## Overview

-Projectiny interactive functions are (mostly are self-descriptive, but please see their documentation for further details):
+List of projectiny's interactive functions (mostly are self-descriptive, but please see check their docstrings for details):

+- `projectiny-add-project`
-- `projectiny-add-bookmark`
+- `projectiny-edit-known-projects`
-- `projectiny-edit-bookmarks`
+- `projectiny-find-file`
 - `projectiny-find-file-in`
 - `projectiny-find-file-all`

-You can configure the file that projectiny uses to save its bookmarks via the custom variable `projectiny-bookmarks-file`.
+You can configure the file that projectiny uses to save its known projects via the custom variable `projectiny-known-projects-file`.

 ## Installation